yc015/Ruby-Inspect/docs/index.md

 30. Infinite/Lazy Lists
 31. Return Value in Ruby
 32. Dangling Else

+# About Author
+The author of this textbook, Yida Chen, is an undergraduate computer science student at Bucknell University.
+His research interests spread from Medical Imaging Analysis to Digital Humanities.
+He is the project maintainer of an open-access software, [KALMUS: tools for color analysis of films](https://github.com/KALMUS-Color-Toolkit/KALMUS).

+# Acknowledgement
+This online book is a part of outcomes from the course CSCI308: Programming Language Design instructed by Prof. Lea Wittie and Prof. Alex Kelly at Bucknell University.

 # Contact us
 If you find any errors, typos, or issues in the *Ruby Inspect*, please contact the author, Yida Chen, via email <yc015@bucknell.edu> or open an issue in the [textbook's GitHub repository](https://github.com/yc015/Ruby-Inspect/issues).